Home » Halloween Recipes » Graveyard Brownies | Spooky Halloween Dessert!

 A fun dessert for the kids: Graveyard Brownies

-Perfect for both kids and adults, these fudgy chocolate brownies are made easy with a box of brownie mix (homemade is 100% ok if you’re up for it!), iced with creamy Nuttella, and topped with spooky Milano cookie graves, creepy Halloween sprinkles, and even a bat-filled full moon!
+Perfect for both kids and adults, these fudgy chocolate brownies are made easy with a box of brownie mix (homemade or cocoa brownies are 100% ok if you’re up for it!), iced with creamy Nuttella frosting, and topped with spooky Milano cookie graves, creepy Halloween sprinkles, and even a bat-filled full moon!

 Makes 9 Graveyard Brownies